ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

 ## How it works
 {: #backup_restore_how_it_works}

-With the `ibm-backup-restore` image, you can create a one-time or scheduled backup for app data that is stored in a persistent volume (PV) in your cluster or restore app data to a PV.
-To back up and restore data, you deploy a pod from the `ibm-backup-restore` image.
+With the `ibmcloud-backup-restore` image, you can create a one-time or scheduled backup for app data that is stored in a persistent volume (PV) in your cluster or restore app data to a PV.
+To back up and restore data, you deploy a pod from the `ibmcloud-backup-restore` image.
 Then, you mount the PVC that binds the PV that you want to backup or the PV that you want to use for restoring your data to your pod.

 **Where does my data go?
 How do I access it?**

 Data that you back up is stored within an {{site.data.keyword.cos_full_notm}} service instance.
-To access the service, use your {{site.data.keyword.cos_full_notm}} service credentials as environment variables in the `ibm-backup-restore` pod, or edit the `config.conf` file in the running pod.
+To access the service, use your {{site.data.keyword.cos_full_notm}} service credentials as environment variables in the `ibmcloud-backup-restore` pod, or edit the `config.conf` file in the running pod.

 **Can I restore backed up data to a different app or a different PV?**

 Yes, you can restore your saved data from the {{site.data.keyword.cos_full_notm}} service instance to a PV in your cluster.
-To restore data, you must create a restore pod from the `ibm-backup-restore` image.
+To restore data, you must create a restore pod from the `ibmcloud-backup-restore` image.
 Then, you mount the PVC that binds the PV that you want to use to your pod.

 ## What is included
 {: #backup_restore_whats_included}

-Every `ibm-backup-restore` image contains the following software packages:
+Every `ibmcloud-backup-restore` image contains the following software packages:

 - Alpine 3.7
 - Duplicity 0.7.10